15 Types of Japanese Noodles

 There are variations like yakiudon, made with thick noodles.
 Yakisoba is so famous and juicy that it is often sold inside a bread roll in convenience stores called yakisoba pan.

-type of Japanese noodle - yakisoba
+Plate of Japanese yakisoba fried noodles

 Tokoroten - Seaweed Noodles